openstack-archive/tricircle/doc/source/multi-pod-installation-devstack.rst

 `All-In-One Single VM <http://docs.openstack.org/developer/devstack/guides/single-vm.html>`_ for installing DevStack in virtual machine.

-If you want to experience cross OpenStack VxLAN network, please make sure compute nodes are routable to each other on data plane, and enable L2 population mechanism driver in OpenStack RegionOne and OpenStack RegionTwo.
+If you want to experience cross Neutron VxLAN network, please make sure compute nodes are routable to each other on data plane, and enable L2 population mechanism driver in OpenStack RegionOne and OpenStack RegionTwo.